 - Stick a skewer through each chicken tender lengthwise.
 Then wrap the prosciutto around each skewered tender.

-- If using rosemary stems for skewers, cut 8 rectangular pieces of aluminum foil and wrap them around the rosemary leaves to prevent them from becoming overcooked.
+- If using rosemary stems for skewers, cut 8 rectangular pieces of aluminum foil and wrap each around a rosemary stem to prevent it from becoming overcooked.
 (See note below if using wooden skewer sticks.)

 - Place the skewers in a shallow dish.